peteradrichem/Xul/docs/xml_source.rst

 ==========

 The Xul scripts require an XML source to operate on.
-An XML source can be a local file, an URL or a pipe.
+An XML source can be a local file, an URL (HTTP or FTP) or a pipe.

 .. index::